studio24/wordpress-multi-env-config/README.md

 You'll notice the live website URL is also the default case.

-If you use localhost for your local test website, just set the development hostname case to 'localhost'.
+If you use localhost for your local test website, just set the development hostname case to `localhost`.

 ### WP-CLI argument
-If you're using WP-CLI you can specify your environment via the --env argument.
+If you're using [WP-CLI](http://wp-cli.org/) you can specify your environment via the `--env argument.
 Usage is:

-    --env=<argument>
+    --env=<environment>

 For example: